kpostreich/WAS-Automation/docs/lab1-v1.6-was-automation-tgf-NOAPPENDIX-RESERVE ENV.md

 	 <br>

 6. The Application runtimes page appears.
-There should be no data since no webSphere servers are registered/configured yet.
+There should be no data since no WebSphere servers are registered/configured yet.

     ![app runtime](./lab1-media/media/image15.png)

 	<br>

-7. Before you start to register servers to the Dashboard, you need to configure an email to received notifications abouts CVEs.
+7. Before you start to register servers to the Dashboard, you need to configure an email to received notifications about CVEs.

     a.
 Open the **Notification configuration** tab.